-Savvy parents know that if you’re seeking one of the hottest toys of the year, you need to shop early and wear elbow pads.
+Savvy parents know that if you’re seeking one of the most popular toys of the year, you need to shop early and wear elbow pads.
 Also, do your homework.
-By the time a legit frenzy develops and every kid is clamoring for the same toy, it’s usually too late ⏤ they’ll be impossible to find.
+By the time a legit frenzy develops and every kid is clamoring for the same kids toy for holiday gifts, it’s usually too late ⏤ they’ll be impossible to find.

 Admittedly, word has already spread quickly about a handful of hard-to-get toys this season, and we’re not even to Thanksgiving yet.
 We know that Fingerlings, those finger-hugging baby monkeys, are flying off the shelves.
 (Guess they’re not holding on tight enough.)
 As is Luvabella ⏤ a doll that acts like a human baby ⏤ and the lastest double-trouble version of last year’s most popular toy, the Hatchimal.